 10 Most Used Virtual Assistant Tools Today

-1) Basecamp – This is a kind of absolute web-based project management Virtual assistant tools.
+This is a kind of absolute web-based project management Virtual assistant tools.
 For me, I consider this as one of the most user-friendly tools for both virtual assistants and his/her clients.
 Aside from its simplicity, it can be easily accessed when you needed a particular data about on-going projects.
-The Basecamp best suits for all kinds of projects may it be an open-ended project, or a fixed-date project i.e simple files, clerical tasks and proceedings of meeting.
+The Basecamp best suits for all kinds of projects may it be an open-ended project, or a fixed-date project i.e simple files, clerical tasks and proceedings of the meeting.

-7) SnagIt – This is one of the best apps if you are dealing with online discussions where in you would share screenshots and/or brief screen casts among the virtual team.
+7) SnagIt – This is one of the best apps if you are dealing with online discussions wherein you would share screenshots and/or brief screencasts among the virtual team.

 8)Hootsuite – I personally use this in managing different social media accounts at a time.
 It allows me to schedule certain posts at the same time to at least 3 social media accounts for free.
-If you intend to post a status on more than 5 social media accounts, you can always opt to a premium account.
+If you intend to post a status on more than 5 social media accounts, you can always opt for a premium account.

 10) Freshbooks – This tool is used in billing your clients.
 It enables you to track hours or number of projects and its corresponding pay professionally.
 This is recommended to use if you are managing less than three clients.

 These are just the most basic virtual assistant tools that a virtual assistant should learn.